-There are subtle interactions between these two tendencies that would be nearly impossible to detect on earth, but which have Vandenbrink and Kiss discovered that it's not just the come into sharp focus in the microgravity environment of low Earth orbit.
+There are subtle interactions between these two tendencies that would be nearly impossible to detect on earth, but which have come into sharp focus in the microgravity environment of low Earth orbit.

 Kiss and his collaborators send hundreds of tiny seeds into space, to the International Space Station.
 Once there, they're placed in a centrifuge and cultivated.
 As the seeds sprout and become seedlings, they can be spun at different speeds in the centrifuge to simulate different levels of gravity - such as the levels on the moon and Mars - to assess how they respond.
 If the centrifuge is off, then the young plants are in a microgravity environment.